gelatodigital/gelato-raas-aa/README.md

 - [Infura Faucet](https://www.infura.io/faucet/sepolia)
 - [pow Faucet](https://sepolia-faucet.pk910.de/)

-Once you have Sepolia Eth you will have to bridge to OpTest eth.
-Please login in on Sepolia chain and brigde the required amount, it will take 8-10 minuts to confirm.
+Once you have Sepolia Eth you will have to bridge to your Gelato Rollup